Frequently Asked Questions

 Are there legal restrictions on offerings?

 CleanCapital offerings require an offering memorandum which describes the investment and its risks.
-Investors will be required to review and sign a subscription document, operating agreement, and, in some cases, an escrow agreement.
+Equity investors will be required to review and sign a subscription document, operating agreement, and, in some cases, an escrow agreement.
 CleanCapital standardized documents will be used and investors can sign everything electronically.